Here's How Your Trade New York Mortgage Trust Inc. (NYMT) Aggressively Right Now

-New York Mortgage Trust Inc. (NASDAQ:NYMT) went up by 1.16% from its latest closing price compared to the recent 1-year high of $4.93.
-The company’s stock price has collected 0.23% of gains in the last five trading sessions.
+New York Mortgage Trust Inc. (NASDAQ:NYMT) went down by -0.23% from its latest closing price compared to the recent 1-year high of $4.93.
 Press Release reported on 09/13/21 that New York Mortgage Trust Declares Third Quarter 2021 Common Stock Dividend of $0.10 Per Share, and Preferred Stock Dividends

 Is It Worth Investing in New York Mortgage Trust Inc. (NASDAQ :NYMT) Right Now?